Tool List

 ### 🎯 MCP Integration

-- ✅ **Standard MCP Protocol** - Complete SDK implementation
+- ✅ **Standard MCP Protocol** - Complete implementation of SDK

 - ✅ **search_context Tool** - Semantic search for code snippets

-- ✅ **stdio Transmission** - Standard input/output communication
+- ✅ **stdio Transmission** - Standard input and output communication

-- ✅ **Flexible Configuration** - Command-line parameters + configuration file
+- ✅ **Flexible Configuration** - Command-line parameters + configuration files

 </td>